 Offences.
 Section of this Act to which offence has reference.
-12If any goods be 50 Such goods shall lighter confiscations.

-Offences. which offence has reference.
-12If any goods be 50 Such goods shall

-offence has reference.
-12If any goods be 50 Such goods shall

-reference.
-12If any goods be 50 Such goods shall

-12If any goods be 50 Such goods shall

-1

-entered for drawback, liable to confiscation on.

-which are of less value

-than the amount of the

-drawback claimed,

-13If, in any river or 53 The master of st

-nall

-53 by the [Director- -

-General of Customs 1

-red

-arriving passes beyond thousand kyats].

-such place before

-delivery of manifest to

-the pilot, officer of

-Customs, or other person duly authorized to

-duly authorized to receive the same,

-14If the master of any 53 Such master shall he

-[conveyance] 1 arriving, liable to a penalty

-which remains outside exceeding [twe

-or below any place so hundred thousa

-fixed, wilfully omits, for kyats] 1 . and

-the space of twenty -

-four hours after

-anchoring, to deliver a

-manifest as required by

-this Act,

-15If, after any 54 Such master shall be

-[conveyance] 1 arriving liable to a penalty

-has entered any customs exceeding [twe

-- port in which a place hundred thousa -

-has not been fixed under kyats] 1 .

-section 53, the master of

-such [conveyance] 1

-wilfully omits, for the

-space of twenty-four

-hours after anchoring to

-deliver a manifest as

-1 · · · · · · · · · · · · · · · · · · ·

-required by this Act,

-T

-Section of

-this Act to

-Offences. which Penalties.

-offence has

-reference.

-16If any manifest 55,60 & 63 The person delivering

-delivered under section 33,00 & 03 such manifest shall

-53, 54, 60, 63 or 66 is

-not signed by the person be liable to a penalty

-delivering the same and not exceeding[twenty

-is not in the form or does hundred thousand

-not contain the kyats] 1 .

-particulars required by

-section 55 or 63, as the case may be, in so far as

-such particulars are

-applicable to the ship,

-cargo and voyage, or

-if any manifest so

-delivered does not

-contain a specification

-true to the best of such

-person's knowledge of

-all goods imported or to

-be exported in such [conveyance] 1 ,[or if any

-manifest delivered by

-the ship's agent under

-section 60 differs in any

-material particulars from

-the manifest received by

-him from the master of

-the [conveyance] 1 ,] 2

-17If any goods entered 55 & 64 The master of such

-in the import manifest of [conveyance] 1 shall

-a [conveyance] 1 are not be liable to a penalty

-found on board of the not exceeding [three

-[conveyance] 1 , or if the time the value of

-quantity so found is missing or deficient

-short, and if such goods, or is such

-deficiency is not value cannot be

-accounted for to the ascertained, to a

-satisfaction of the officer penaltynot exceeding

-in charge of the custom [ten hundred

-- house, thousand kyats] 1] 2 for

-every missing or

-deficient package or

-separate article.
+Penalties.
+13If, in any river or port wherein a place has been fixed under section 53 by the [Director-General of Customs] 1 , any [conveyance] 1 arriving passes beyond such place before delivery of a manifest to the pilot, officer of Customs, or other person duly authorized to receive the same, 53 the master of such [conveyance] 1 shall be liable to a penalty not exceeding [twenty hundred thousand kyats] 1 .
+14.-If the master of any [conveyance]1 arriving, which remains outside or below any place so fixed, wilfully omits, for the space of twenty-four hours after anchoring, to deliver a manifest as required by this Act, 53 such master shall be liable to a penalty not exceeding [twenty hundred thousand kyats] 1 .
+15.-If,afterany[conveyance]1 arriving has entered any customs-port in which a place has not been fixed under section 53, the master of such [conveyance]1 wilfully omits, for the space of twenty-four hours after anchoring, to deliver a manifest as required by this Act, 54 such master shall be liable to a penalty not exceeding [twenty hundred thousand kyats] 1 .

+Offences.
+Section of this Act to which offence has reference.
+Penalties.
+16.-Ifanymanifestdelivered under sections 53, 54, 60, 63 or 66 is not signed by the person delivering the same and is not in the form or does not contain the particulars required by section 55 or 63, as the case may be, in so far as such particulars are applicable to the ship, cargo and voyage, or if any manifest so delivered does not contain a specification true to the best of suchperson's knowledge of all goods imported or to be exported in such [conveyance] 1 , [or if any manifest delivered by the ship's agent under section 60 differs in any material particulars from the manifest received by him from the master of the [conveyance] 1 ,] 2 55, 60 & 63 the person delivering such manifest shall be liable to a penalty not exceeding [twenty hundred thousand kyats] 1 .